arthurtalkgoal/nodemcu/README.md

 License
 ======

-This project is under
+This project is under Apache License Version 2.0
-[Apache License Version 2.0]:(LICENSE.txt "Apache License Version 2.0")